What is adhesive capsulitis?

 Luna’s physical therapists treat

-Luna employs physical therapists in the San Francisco Bay Area and Los Angeles that specialize in treating patients suffering from adhesive capsulitis.
+Luna has physical therapists across the Bay Area, Los Angeles, and Orange County that specialize in treating patients suffering from adhesive capsulitis.
 With a focus on helping patients return to daily activities, our PTs design treatment plans tailored to each patient’s particular needs.

 The best part?
 Luna’s physical therapists will treat you in the comfort of your own home.
 Patients suffering from adhesive capsulitis need only open the door — our physical therapists come to you.
 It’s physical therapy, delivered.